There are few soups in the world as famous as French Onion Soup a.k.a. Soupe Granitée à l’ Onion.

 Maybe because it was “French” and that they were supposed to be the epicenter of the culinary world, but nothing screamed “gourmet” louder than the presentation of a glazed earthenware crock, full of steaming rich, mahogany brown broth, chocked full of caramelized onions and topped with a crouton raft of bubby, golden brown cheese.

-I must say, it was pretty darn accurate.
+It was pretty darn accurate.

 Nowadays, you rarely see this classic soup on American menus.
 It’s almost become a cliché.
 When it DOES turn up on a menu, it’s quite often rather “meh”.
 Lacking any number of “essentials” (like onions), and even more likely, too salty or artificial tasting from the use of a poor-quality commercial paste or powder instead of a quality stock.